picoharry/cvdemo-image-win32/README.md

 Creates a new image from an area in a larger image.

+## Image.Contour

+Finds the largest contour that includes the central part of the image.

 ## Image.Split

 Splits a large image into a set of multiple image fragments.